 Pope Francis has modified the annulment process, making it easier and more affordable than ever before for Catholics to exit unhappy marriages.

-A New Jersey family lawyer discusses the divorce process, including the average cost and length, as well as common pitfalls to avoid.
+Amy Harris, a New Jersey divorce lawyer discusses the divorce process, including the average cost and length, as well as common pitfalls to avoid.